Best Calorie Tracking Apps of 2026: Complete Comparison

 Our Take

-Calvin is ideal if you want effortless tracking without the tedium of searching databases.
-The AI isn't 100% accurate, but it's close enough for most purposes and gets better with feedback.
-The lack of ads and clean design make daily use pleasant.
+Calvin is the pick if you want effortless tracking without the tedium of searching databases.
+The AI isn't perfect, but it's close enough for most meals and gets better when you correct it.
+No ads and a clean design make daily use pleasant.

 MyFitnessPal